 This credit is usable at only two Hilton hotel brands:

 - Waldorf Astoria

 You’ll receive a hotel credit equal to $1 for each $1 of qualifying charges made at the hotel, up to $100.
-The property credit is applied as hotel credit on your bill at checkout.
-Qualifying charges do NOT include:
+The property credit is applied as a hotel credit on your bill at checkout.
+Qualifying charges do not include:

 - Property fees

 This should operate like the annual resort credit, but you should ask the front desk at your particular hotel for more details on what will qualify for the reimbursement.
 It may vary by hotel.
 Also, please note that some readers have noticed that the rates associated with the promo code are not the lowest when compared to other rates, like the Hilton member rate, AAA rate, etc. So if you’re not careful, you may end up paying more than this $100 credit is worth.

 Some credit cards charge up to 3% in fees just for using your card outside the U.S. But, the Amex Hilton Aspire won’t charge silly foreign transaction fees (see rates & fees), so it’s a good card to take abroad.